rmscode/binary-garden/docs/hardware/raspberrypi.md

 [    13.217] (EE) Cannot run in framebuffer mode.
 Please specify busIDs for all framebuffer devices
 ```

 This is a result of Debian moving away from X in favor of Wayland in the latest release (Bookworm).
-DietPi's underlying scripts for controlling window/GUI elements are still using X.
+The kernel creates two devices, `/dev/dri/card0` and `/dev/dri/card1`.
+One is for vc4 (display) and the other is for v3d (3d hardware).
+They are allocated randomly.
+X is dumb, it just uses `/dev/dri/card0` which ends up working/failing half of the time.
+The generic Debian packages don't know that Pi has a display driver called vc4, so you need a config file to describe that.
+The Raspberry Pi devs don't care about X working in their lite versions because they are intended to be used without a desktop, so they didn't bother to address this issue.
+I assume that DietPi is based on the lite images of Raspberry Pi OS, so it must have inherited the same problem.

-The solution is to create a configuration file that tells X to use the vc4 display driver:
+The solution is to create a configuration file that tells X to use the vc4 card for display:

 1. `touch /etc/X11/xorg.conf.d/99-vc4.conf`
 2. `nano /etc/X11/xorg.conf.d/99-vc4.conf` and add the following content: